qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_exercise.rst

 #.
 Ensure that the
    :guilabel:`Open output file after running algorithm` box is checked
 #.
 Click :guilabel:`Run`
-#.
-Change the symbology of the new raster in the same way as you set
-   the style for the other reclassified rasters.

 The new raster now properly displays the areas where all the criteria are satisfied.

-To get the final result, you need to select the areas that are greater than ``6000m^2``.
+To get the final result, you need to select the areas that are greater than ``6000`` ㎡.
 However, computing these areas accurately is only possible for a vector layer, so you will need to vectorize the raster.